 What problems will the India Plastics Pact help resolve?

-The focus of action of the India Plastics will be shaped by the founding members and supporters, however, the range of issues that the Pact will help address is likely to include:
+Plastic pollution is a growing environmental concern, one that is rapidly turning into a crisis.
+The focus of action of the India Plastics Pact is to bring together key stakeholders from across the plastics value chain to implement practical solutions.
+These solutions will be shaped by the Members and Supporters, however, the range of issues that the India Plastics Pact will help address is likely to include:

 - Improved business understanding and implementation of regulatory reform on plastic waste management